-This leaves the issue of finding c.
-We take the following approach, perhaps the only one in this procedure that needs iterative methods: we find the maximun of $f_\frac{1}{2}(\xi,\eta)$, equation (\ref{eqn:fm12}).
-That is, after the algebra, we must solve for $\xi$ in:
+This leaves the issue of finding $c$.
+We take the following approach, perhaps the only one in this procedure that needs iterative methods: we find the extreme point of $f_\frac{1}{2}(\xi,\eta)$, equation (\ref{eqn:fm12}).
+After some algebra, we obtain the following equation which must solved for $\xi$